breadbread1984/Atari-PPO/README.md

 # Atari-PPO

-This project implements Policy Proximity Optimization algorithm on Arcade Learning Environment.
+This project implements Policy Proximity Optimization algorithm on Arcade Learning Environment with Caffe2.

 ### how to train